-Explore beautiful forest, tumbling waterfalls, gold mines, and the rocky, scenic creek bed of Dukes Creek at Smithgall Woods State Park near Helen.
-Follow our favorite hikes at the park: the Martin’s Mine Trail, Cathy Ellis Waterfall Trail, Ash Creek Trail and the Smithgall Wetland Loop.
+Explore Smithgall Woods State Park near Helen, hiking to tumbling waterfalls, gold mines, and the rocky, scenic creek bed of Dukes Creek.
+Follow our favorite hikes at the park: the Martin’s Mine Trail, Cathy Ellis Waterfall Trail, Ash Creek Trail, and the Smithgall Wetland Loop.

 Set in the rolling forests near Helen, Smithgall Woods is a renowned North Georgia destination for fishing; it’s home to premier trout streams that carve and meander through the park’s sprawling, scenic acres.
 But this Georgia State Park is a fantastic destination for hiking, too.
 The park’s 23 miles of trails and roads explore more than 5600 acres of scenic woodlands, rolling terrain, wildflower-covered meadows, and tumbling creeks.
 And set deep in the forest, mine shafts tunnel deep into the earth, left over from Georgia’s gold rush along Dukes Creek.